We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Closed compression sleeves.
 These have no hole.
 Some have a pad stitched in that surrounds the patella and limits unwanted movement.

-Knee sleeves designed to provide more compression and support during activities like squatting or lunging are made with thicker material.
+Knee sleeves designed to provide compression and support during activities like squatting and lunging are made with thicker material.
 Neoprene, polyester, cotton, nylon, and spandex are materials commonly used in knee sleeves for their elastic and moisture-wicking properties.

-We chose the following knee sleeves based on the quality of the materials and their performance features.
+Here are our top knee compression sleeves based on the quality of the materials and their performance features.

 We’ve reflected a range of price points using the following guide: